The Hunt for the Defender Unicorn

 What to Expect From the Process

-Now that we have an expanded Minneapolis-based facilities, Renville, Minnesota workshop, and Salisbury, England restoration center.
+Now, we have expanded Minneapolis-based facilities, Renville, Minnesota workshop, and Salisbury, England restoration center.
 We have new shipments of pre-restoration Defenders every month.
 Likely between 20-25 Defenders available at any point.
 That means we should turn our inventory every few months.
-If we know you’re looking for something we will put it on our scouting list.
-That simple.
+If we know you’re looking for something, we will put it on our scouting list—that simple.

 If something is coming in shortly, please put your name on the “no, really, I got approval from my other half to talk to you guys” note in hand.
 These cars go fast.
 Most cars coming off the boat have someone’s eye already.
-We recently held a vehicle for someone for over a month while they put together a build list, only to have them bail at the last minute.
+We recently held a vehicle for someone for over two months while they put together a build list, only to have them bail at the last minute.
 For us, it’s not about the sale.
 It’s more about that vehicle not being in the hands of their rightful new parents than sitting in our showroom looking awesome.

 The truth is that the longer something sits with us, the price will typically go up.
-I know this sound strange, but we like to work on them.
-The more work, upgrades, enhancements, etc. we do to each vehicle is directly reflected in the current price.
+I know this sounds strange, but we like to work on them.
+The more work, upgrades, enhancements, etc., we do to each vehicle is directly reflected in the current price.

 If you really want something, please let us know.
 One email will put you on our radar and introduce yourself, but we get tons of emails a day, and it’s hard for us to keep track of all of them.
 If you really really want something, ask us to hold her for you, or even better … put down a deposit.
 We’re pretty reasonable people.

-We will announce ALL new inventory (once they get to the dock in the UK) via our newsletter.
-That gives you a couple weeks before she shows up at our showroom.
-If you’re on the email list, you’ll be first to know.
+We will announce ALL new inventory (once they get to the dock in the UK) via our newsletter and/or Instagram.
+That gives you a couple of weeks before she shows up at our showroom.
+You’ll be the first to know if you’re on the email list.
 Not on the list … well …

 HERE’S THE SIGN-UP FORM!
 HINT!